sadhana79/Book-Recommendation-System-with-Summary-Generation/README.md

 📖 Book Recommendation System with Summary Generation
+> 🗓️ Developed in 2024 | Uploaded for portfolio reference
 This project helps students find academic books based on keyword searches and provides AI-generated summaries to save time and improve learning.

  Features